glat91/NestedReciclerView/README.md

 # NestedReciclerView

-Example for a simpel Nested Recicler View
+Example for a simple Nested Recicler View